Katzeilla/kv-ksh/README.md

 **About**

- - tiny file based key/value database
+ - tiny file based key/value database for ksh
  - databases store in home directory
  - each user has 1 database by default